 Prayer changes things.
 We know that.
 But sometimes we don’t exactly know how to pray, especially when it comes to prayer for children.

 Is it enough just to toss up a few words asking God for blessings?
 Sure, you can pray like that.
 But I believe there is a better way.

 My children are the most important things in the world to me.
 I want the very best for them in everything.
 But the truth is, I don’t know what is best for them.

 Thankfully, I know Someone Who does know what is best for my children.
-While I trust Him to take care of them, I make practice praying for my kids every day at least once, and sometimes more!
+While I trust Him to take care of them, I practice praying for my kids every day at least once, and sometimes more!

 There is no one prayer that every parent should pray.
 Children are all different and have different needs.
-But I believe there is a plan we can all follow to pray effectively for children.
+But I believe there is a plan we can all follow when it comes to prayer for children.

 David wrote in Psalm 55:17, “Evening, and morning, and at noon will I pray, and cry aloud.”
 Obviously, you and I cannot spend all day, every day on our knees in prayer!
 Instead, we should adopt an attitude of consistent prayer.